Menu

 Kenneth N. Waltz Dissertation Award

-The Kenneth N. Waltz Outstanding Dissertation Award is given by the International Security section to the best defended dissertation in 2022 on the study of international security.
-The committee welcomes nominations for theses on any aspect, and that deploy any approach (historical, quantitative, theoretical, policy analysis, etc.), in the field of security studies.
-The dissertation theses will be judged according to four criteria: 1) contribution to security studies scholarship, 2) international security policy significance, 3) rigor in approach and analysis, 4) power of expression and originality in substance and approach.
+The Kenneth N. Waltz Dissertation Award is given by the International Security Section to the best defended dissertation in 2025 on the study of international security.
+The committee welcomes nominations that explore any aspect of security studies and that use any methodological approach (historical, quantitative, theoretical, policy analysis, etc.).
+Nominated dissertations will be judged according to four criteria: 1) contribution to security studies scholarship, 2) international security policy significance, 3) rigor in approach and analysis, 4) power of expression and originality in substance and approach.

-Process: Nominations comprise an electronic copy of the thesis defended in 2022, a summary statement of no more than 1,000 words from the student, and a brief supporting statement of no more than 500 words from the supervisor, all submitted to the Waltz Committee Chair, Professor Indu Saxena, at indu.saxena@rutgers.edu.
-Prize and notification: $500 will be awarded along with an award plaque.
-The committee chair will notify the recipient of the award, who will be encouraged to attend the annual convention in Los Angeles to receive the award in person.
-The committee reserves the right not to make the award in any given year.
+Nomination Process: Complete nomination packets will include an electronic copy of the dissertation defended in 2025, a summary statement of no more than 1,000 words from the student, and a brief supporting statement of no more than 500 words from the supervisor.
+Send all materials to the Committee Chair, Marybeth Peterson Ulrich at marybeth.ulrich@usnwc.edu.

 Award Committee

 The Joseph Kruzel Memorial Award for Distinguished Public Service is awarded to a scholar with a distinguished career in national security affairs both as an academic and a public servant.
-It is given to memorialize Joseph Kruzel, a security studies scholar and policy official who was killed while on a diplomatic mission to Bosnia.
+The award memorializes Dr. Joseph Kruzel, a security studies scholar and defense policy official who was killed while serving on a diplomatic mission to Bosnia.

-Process: Nominations should include an electronic copy of the nominee’s professional C.V., highlighting their record of public service and scholarship, together with a summary statement of no more than 1,000 words concerning the individual’s major achievements and contributions in policy and academia.
-The individual nominated need not be a member of the IS section.
-These should be submitted to the Kruzel Committee chair, Professor Jason Lyall, at Jason.Lyall@dartmouth.edu, with the subject line title “Nominee for Kruzel Award,” and with contact information for follow-up conversations if necessary.
-Prize and notification: $1000 will be awarded from an APSA account along with an award plaque.
-The committee chair will notify the recipient of the award, who will be encouraged to attend the forthcoming APSA convention in Los Angeles to receive the award in person.
-The Committee reserves the right not to make the award in any given year.
+Nomination Process: Complete nomination packets will include an electronic copy of the nominee’s professional C.V., highlighting their record of public service and scholarship, together with a summary statement of no more than 1,000 words concerning the individual’s major achievements and contributions in policy and academia.
+The individual nominated need not be a member of the International Security Section.
+Submit information to the 2026 Committee Chair, Stephen M. Grenier at sgrenier@jhu.edu.

 Award Committee